Gzip: File format

+A gzip file (described in the table below) contains a 10-byte header, optional extra header fields, a DEFLATE-compressed payload and an 8-byte trailer.

 gzip is based on the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.
-DEFLATE was intended as a replacement for LZW and other patent-encumbered data compression algorithms which, at the time, limited the usability of compress and other popular archivers.
+DEFLATE was intended as a replacement for LZW and other patent-encumbered data compression algorithms which, at the time, limited the usability of the compress utility and other popular archivers.

-"gzip" is often also used to refer to the gzip file format, which is: